HOW TO CARE FOR YOUR QUILT

 Keep the bag in a location that will be reasonably protected, such as a closet.
 We don't recommend storing your quilt in an unconditioned space such as an attic, basement, or garage.

-Bring the quilt out once a year to breath - hang out of direct sunlight, or in your home for a day, then re-fold and store your quilt.
+Bring the quilt out once a year to breathe - hang out of direct sunlight, or in your home for a day, then re-fold and store your quilt.

 These storage practices will ensure that your quilt preserves it's durability and beauty for many years.